albeerto-dev/Beerboy/README.md

 ## Functionalities

 It's for a single Input / single Output system.
 It's perfect for BIAB systems.
-"Beerboy 2.0" can be used also for classic ALL GRAIN just by swapping the plug of the heating element of the mash kettle with the one of the boil kettle (you'll also need to move the temp probe in the boil kettle).
+"Beerboy" can be used also for classic ALL GRAIN just by swapping the plug of the heating element of the mash kettle with the one of the boil kettle (you'll also need to move the temp probe in the boil kettle).
 If your AG system has a sparge kettle/pot